ahmedhamodi/ahmedhamodi.github.io/README.md

 My website can also be found at https://ahmedhamodi.com.

-Any inquiries, please email me at ahmed.r.hamodi@gmail.com!
+Any inquiries, please reach out to me on LinkedIn!